-Many people around Alaska and the country will enjoy a day off from work today, but the observance of Labor Day comes at an uncertain time for the American workforce.
+Many people around Alaska and the country will enjoy a day off from work in observance of Labor Day, and it provides the perfect opportunity for Kenai Peninsula residents to reflect on what our local workforce has accomplished of late.

 Labor Day has its origins in the New York City labor movement of the 1880s and was made a federal holiday in 1894.
 According to the U.S. Department of Labor, the first proposal for the holiday suggested a parade to exhibit “the strength and esprit de corps of the trade and labor organizations” followed by a festival for workers and their families.

-Whether the economy is on the right track or we're headed back into recession, it's an especially apropos moment to appreciate the American workforce.
-It is, after all, us -- our friends, neighbors and ourselves, all of us who make the economy go.
+Certainly, there are challenges to our local economy, but today, let’s take a moment to appreciate the local workforce that makes it go.
+It is, after all, us — our friends, neighbors and ourselves, all of us who make the economy go.

 It’s also a good time to think about ways to support our local workforce, like buying local whenever possible to keep those dollars circulating close to home.